sbsahane12/Sagar-Sahane-Portfolio/README.md

 - High values of Accuracy, Sensitivity & Specificity indicate good predictive powers of model.
 - Low False positive rate indicates model’s ability to
 - predict positive values accurately.

 ## Recommendations

-🠜Toget more customers, XEducation must keep the lead score lower, starting at ‘0’.
+- Toget more customers, XEducation must keep the lead score lower, starting at ‘0’.
 But to achieve target conversion of greater than 80%, it should keep the cut off at 30.
-🠜Thus, in the model, data frame changed for cut off Lead Score to gauge the Conversion percentages w.r.t. actual converted.
+- Thus, in the model, data frame changed for cut off Lead Score to gauge the Conversion percentages w.r.t. actual converted.
-🠜Lowering the lead score cut off reduces conversion %, but it increases number of actual converted.
+- Lowering the lead score cut off reduces conversion %, but it increases number of actual converted.
-🠜Based on the man power availability with XEducation, it may decide to give weightage to conversion %oractual numbers.
+- Based on the man power availability with XEducation, it may decide to give weightage to conversion %oractual numbers.

 # [Project 11: Student Mark Predictor Project Deployment Using Advanced Machine Learning](https://github.com/sbsahane12/Student-Mark-Predictor-Project-Deployment-Using-Advanced-Machine-Learning-.git)